Selina Ferguson

 Suzanne Lavery

-Prior to Lightbox, Suzanne was Series Editor on Unreported World for Channel 4, overseeing many award-winning and nominated films including Surviving Ebola (DuPont 2016 winner, Emmy nominated), The City that Beat ISIS (RTS Nominated) and The Invisible People (RTS nominated).
-Before that she was Executive Producer for Tiger Aspect, helming BAFTA nominated BBC series Prescott: The Class System and Me and running the Specialist Factual slate.
+Prior to Lightbox, Suzanne was Series Editor on Unreported World for Channel 4, overseeing many award-winning and nominated films including sending the first western crew into the Ebola zone for Surviving Ebola (DuPont 2016 winner, Emmy nominated), negotiating a crew into siege-bound Kobane for its liberation from ISIS in The City that Beat ISIS (RTS nominated) and documenting the plight of disabled Syrian refugees in The Invisible People (RTS nominated).
+Before that she was Executive Producer for Tiger Aspect, running the specialist factual slate for 8 years and originating and execing BAFTA nominated BBC series Prescott: The Class System and Me and originating The Monastery format which ran to multiple series on the BBC and internationally.